 The parametric search and randomized algorithms mentioned above can produce Max, the regression which is pointwise the largest of any L∞ isotonic regression, and Min, the pointwise minimum.
 Other regressions considered are Basic and Strict.
 Basic is the most commonly studied one, but people have rarely addressed the fact that it is nontrivial to compute for weighted data.
 Prefix is somewhat easier.
 Strict is discussed more thoroughly in Strict L∞ isotonic regression.
 Strict regression is the "best best" L∞ isotonic regression.
 It is the limit, as p → ∞, of Lp isotonic regression.
 It has a strong property concerning the number of vertices with large regression errors (see the paper for a precise statement).
 Prefix and Basic have a somewhat weaker property in that they minimize the set of vertices with maximal error.
 At the other end of the spectrum, at any vertex, one or both of Max and Min have the worst error among all isotonic regressions.

 Complete paper.
-This is a major revision of a much longer version from 2008.
-That version included an approach for multidimensional data which was moved to Isotonic Regression for Multiple Independent Variables.
-There the approach is also applied to L1 and L2 isotonic regressions.
-That paper was published a few years ago, and now, after a sequence of absurdly long delays, including ones caused by the death of an editor, this paper will finally appear in Journal of Computer and System Sciences.
+This appears in J. Computer Sys. and Sci.
+91 (1918), pp. 69-81.
+This version is a major revision of a much longer version from 2008.
+That version included an approach for multidimensional data which was moved to Isotonic Regression for Multiple Independent Variables where the approach was also applied to L1 and L2 isotonic regressions.
+That paper was published a few years ago, and now, after a sequence of absurdly long delays, including ones caused by the death of an editor, this version is finally published.

 Related work: Here is information about the fastest isotonic regression algorithms known to date, for a variety of orderings and metrics.